Vanessa Ives: Season 1

 Vanessa attends a Wild West show, headlined by Ethan Chandler (Josh Hartnett).
 She offers Ethan a job as a hired gun, which he accepts.
 They are unable to find Mina, but enlist Dr. Victor Frankenstein into their cause.
-Vanessa and Malcolm attend a party and participate in a seance, where Vanessa becomes possessed by a variety of spirits, including Mina.
+Vanessa and Malcolm attend a party and participate in a séance, where Vanessa becomes possessed by a variety of spirits, including Mina.

 As they continue their search for Mina, Vanessa pursues a romantic relationship with the enigmatic Dorian Gray (Reeve Carney).
 During a sexual encounter with Dorian, Vanessa becomes possessed by Lucifer once more.
 She begins by taunting Malcolm and Victor with their former sins, before the demon completely takes over her soul.
 She becomes feral and violent, and needs to be restrained.
 For a month, she battles the Devil inside of her, and he appears to her under many different visages.
 Malcolm implores Vanessa to reach out to Mina, but she is unsuccessful.
 Eventually, a priest comes to give a dying Vanessa her last rites, but she attacks him.
 In a moment of clarity, she begs Ethan to kill her.
 Instead, he holds a pendant of St. Jude to her forehead, and chants in Latin, begging for divine intervention.
 The exorcism is successful, and Vanessa collapses.
 When she wakes up, she claims to know where Mina is.

 The group finds a horde of vampires at a theater, and fight through them.
 Mina reveals herself, and initially seems happy to see them.
 However, she quickly turns violent and attempts to bite Vanessa, claiming to be delivering her to her Master.
 Malcolm shoots Mina, claiming Vanessa is his only daughter.
 The two are distraught over Mina's death, but bond over their grief.
 Vanessa seeks out a priest and asks for a formal exorcism.
 Once the priest asks her if she truly wants to be normal, however, she apparently changes her mind and refuses.